Dean Henderson has been replaced by Aaron Ramsdale in England's Euro 2020 squad after withdrawing through i...

 Dean Henderson has been replaced by Aaron Ramsdale in England's Euro 2020 squad after withdrawing through injury.

+England have confirmed that Henderson will now head back to Manchester for treatment, with Sheffield United no.1 Ramsdale taking his spot in Southgate's ranks.

-The England camp have confirmed the news in an official statement, which reads: "Aaron Ramsdale has replaced Dean Henderson in England’s UEFA EURO 2020 squad.
+"Aaron Ramsdale has replaced Dean Henderson in England’s UEFA EURO 2020 squad," an official statement from the Three Lions camp reads.

 "Henderson withdraws with a hip issue that would continue to limit his involvement in training throughout the tournament.